rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 An Excel source reads data from a xls or xlsx file.
 [It is based the 3rd party library `ExcelDataReader`](https://github.com/ExcelDataReader/ExcelDataReader).
 By default the excel reader will try to read all data in the file.
 You can specify a sheet name and a range to restrict this behavior.
+By default, a header column is expected in the first row.
+The name of the header for each columns is used to map the column with the object - if the property is equal the header name, the value of subsequent rows is written into the property.
+You can change this behaviour with the Attribute `ExcelColumn`.
+Here you can either define a different header name used for matching for a property.
-Additionally, you have to use the Attribute `ExcelColumn` to define the column index for each property.
-The first column would be 0, the 2nd column 1, ...
+Or you can set the column index for the property - the first column would be 0, the 2nd column 1, ...

-Usage example:
+When you using the column index, you can read also from ExcelFile that have no header row.
+In this case, you need to set the property `HasNoHeader` to true when using the ExcelSource.

+Usage example for an excel file that contains no header.
+This could like this:

+1|Test1
+2|Test2
+3|Test3

 ```C#